priyanka56jadhav/Bike-sharing-assignment/README.md

 ## Conclusion:

-On analysing data, it was observed that, the linear regression model was able to predict bike demand precisely with an R2 Score of more than 80%
+On analysing data, it was observed that, the linear regression model was able to predict bike demand precisely with an R2 Score near to 80%